-UNION GRILL & BAR - Cayman's finest grill restaurant with more Angus steaks and lobster than any other place.
-They have live jazz on Thursday and other special gourmet nights (such as Steak Night on Tuesday and Tapas Night on Wednesday).
-Union also do a great Saturday a la Carte brunch.
-The interior is super-chic and it has a terrace with water and marina views in trendy Camana Bay. www.unioncayman.com
+UNION GRILL & BAR - undeniably Cayman's finest grill restaurant with more Angus steaks and lobster than any other place.
+They have live jazz on Thursday and a cool female singer on Saturdays.
+Cocktails are world-class, the interior is super-chic and it has a terrace with water and marina views in trendy Camana Bay. www.unioncayman.com

 KAIBO BEACH - this is an institution on the Northside of Cayman.
 Nestled on a lovely sandy cove this restaurant has a casual dining beach option with brick-oven pizzas, burgers and fish.
 Upstairs at Kaibo is more formal with a great selection of rare rums in a plantation-style space.
 It's a one drive from George Town by car or 25 mins by water taxi from Camana Bay.

 COCOLOBA - on the beach at the Kimpton Seafire Hotel, this casual dining spot serves great local beach food and coastal Mexican faves, Tiki drinks and ice-cold margaritas.
 It's a cool place for lunch and early evening bites.
 You don't need to be a hotel guest to enjoy the amazing sunsets.

 PEPPERS - a local institution for jerk and BBQ food, with a comprehensive family-friendly menu.
 Located mid-7Mile, Peppers has an open-air thatched roof, wooden seating and benches, with live music Saturday night (Latin/Cuban ensemble).
 We love the easy-going style, tasty jerk, burgers and happy staff. www.peppers.ky